domichel/fvwm-xdg-menu/README.md

 Send any comment, bug report, etc. to <dominique_libre@users.sourgeforge.net> or at the website: https://github.com/domichel/fvwm-xdg-menu

 Currently, only the English and French translations are implemented.
-Please considere contribute new translations.
+Please considere to contribute new translations.
 It is just to add them in the files in /usr/share/desktop-directories.

 Artwork contributions for the icons will be very welcome too.